Carmendelope/login-api/README.md

 # login-api
 ​
-This component exposes a gRPC API to introduce basic credentials and get a JWT authenticated token with the roles asigned to the specified user.
+This component exposes a gRPC API to introduce basic credentials and get a JWT authenticated token with the roles assigned to the specified user.
 ​
 ## Getting Started